alehuo/piweather/README.md

-### Raspberry Pi Weather Service
+# Raspberry Pi Weather Service back end

-## Introduction ##
+## Introduction

 A Node.js application that runs on a Raspberry Pi.

 The app polls sensors plugged into the Pi in 5 minute intervals and saves the data for later use.
-Currently we only log temperature and humidity.
-At the end of each day the Pi analyzes the captured data and sends emails to predefined e-mail addresses.
-The email message will include day's minimum, maximum and average temperatures and humidity.
+It also fetches local weather forecast data from Yahoo!'s weather API.

-## Technical stuff ##
+## Technical stuff

 * Data is stored on an SQLite database and Redis is used to cache it to improve performance
-* Express is used with Twig to represent the current readings on a webpage
 * Measurements are scheduled with node-schedule
-* The DHT22 sensor is used to log outdoor temperature & humidity.
-In addition, a MCP3002 D2A converter is wired to a TMP36 analog temperature sensor to log indoor temperature.
+* The DHT22 sensor is used to log indoor temperature & humidity.
+In addition, a MCP3002 D2A converter is wired to a TMP36 analog temperature sensor to provide a 'backup' incase the DHT22 fails.
-* Currently the only sensor that logs data is the DHT22.

 ## Requirements ##